fruitflybrain/ffbo.launcher/README.md

 * [Natural Language Processing (NLP) Component](https://github.com/fruitflybrain/ffbo.nlp_component) - Component that processes natural language queries into structured queries that can be used on NeuroArch Database
 * [Neurokernel Component](https://github.com/fruitflybrain/ffbo.neurokernel_component) - Component that executes fly brain circuit.

-## Docker Containerization and their Launching
+## Docker Containerization and Launching

 Each of the components is hosted in a [docker](https://docker.com) container.
 This repository uses [Docker Compose](https://docs.docker.com/compose) as a tool to simplify the setup and maintenance of multi-container applications.